gsingh93/ctf-vm/README.md

 # CTF VM

-An Ubuntu 16.04 x64 VM for binary exploitation and reversing CTF problems.
-For a 14.04 VM, checkout the `ubuntu14.04` branch.
+An Ubuntu 18.04 x64 VM for binary exploitation and reversing CTF problems.
+For a 16.04/14.04 VM, checkout the `ubuntu16.04` and `ubuntu14.04` branches.
 For a Windows 7 CTF VM, see https://github.com/gsingh93/ctf-vm-windows7.

 ## Installation